Beekeeping Associations

 What is a Beekeeping Association?

-A beekeeping association is a group of individuals that come together to share their knowledge and expertise on all things related to honey bees.
+A beekeeping association is a group of beekeepers that come together to share their knowledge and expertise on all things related to keeping honey bees.

-They may be highly organized with local, state and regional branches.
-Or, they may consist of a small group of experienced beekeepers that only want to get together and share experiences.
+It may be a highly organized group with local, state and regional branches.
+Or, perhaps it is just a small group of local experienced beekeepers that want to get together and share experiences.

-The size of a beekeeping association (club or group) can vary greatly.
+The size of a beekeeping association or bee club can vary greatly.
 Some boast thousands of members that pay in dues to help support the activities of the club.
 These groups may hold meetings twice a month or more.

 In rural areas, bee clubs tend to be much smaller.
-A local beekeeping association may consist of a smaller group of 5-10 friends.
+A local group may consist of a smaller group of 5-10 friends.

 Perhaps they meet once a month or less.
 But, they are no less passionate about bees and offer valuable information for beginners.